ror-community/ror-site/content/events/2023-02-01-intro-ror-api.md

 "/tutorials"]
 +++

-## Intro to the ROR API

-* Date: February 2, 2023

-* Time: 15:00 UTC

-* Duration: 1 hour

-* Location: Online

-* Recorded: Yes

-* Description: This is a hands-on, interactive training session for those interested in learning the basics of working with the ROR API.
+## Materials

+See [ROR's technical documentation](https://ror.readme.io) for the most up-to-date instructions on how to use the ROR REST API.

 ## Recording